djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 Or could use a default minimal config file (like we are doing)

-eg logo-blue.svg which is a colour which doesn't come with tailwind by default.
+eg logo-blue.svg which has a blue colour which doesn't come with tailwind by default.

 ```js